MarzanRoy/IGMS-Landing/README.md

 # untitled
 Started: Y3S1, 2024

-These are the UI/UX improvements for the IGMS landing page
+These are the UI/UX improvements for the IGMS landing page:

 > Mainly help page remodelling